Okhtyrka: 2022 Russian invasion

-Clashes have been ongoing in Okhtyrka between the Ukrainian Armed Forces and the invading Russian Armed Forces in the city since 24 February 2022.
-On the morning of February 25, the city of Оkhtyrka was shelled.
-According to Amnesty International, Russian troops used cluster munitions, and dropped them on a kindergarten.
-As a result, three people died, including a child.
-On this day, in the area of Оkhtyrka, a Russian Grad multiple rocket launcher fired on a bus for the evacuation of residents.
-Chairman of the Sumy Regional State Administration Dmytro Zhyvytskyi said that five more civilians were killed in the city.
-On the morning of February 26, explosions were heard in Оkhtyrka, later it became known that Russian Armed Forces completely bombed a military unit, and also fired at the Dachny residential area.
-According to Zhyvytskyi, more than 70 Ukrainian soldiers died as a result of shelling by Russian troops of a military unit in Оkhtyrka.
-On February 27, the chairman of the Sumy Regional State Administration reported that Russian tanks had shot a bus with civilians.
-On February 28, Russian forces used a vacuum bomb on the city.
 On March 1, the General Staff of the Armed Forces of Ukraine reported that Russian troops were holding the city surrounded.
 On March 3, Russian aircraft bombarded the local thermal power plant and fired at residential areas of Оkhtyrka.
 On March 5, the head of the Sumy Regional State Administration announced that the Оkhtyrka Combined Heat and Power Plant was completely destroyed after an air bombardment by Russian aircraft, resulting in the death of 5 workers.
-On March 8, Оkhtyrka was subjected to another artillery shelling from Russia, residential areas were damaged.
-On the night of March 10, Russian aircraft bombed Оkhtyrka twice, a bombing attack was carried out on the Kachanovsky GPP of PJSC Ukrnafta.
-At noon on March 13, as a result of Russian shelling, in Оkhtyrka, along Kyiv street No. 2, the gas station BVS No. 22 was on fire.
-On the night of March 13–14, Russian aircraft again bombed Оkhtyrka.
-The city continues to resist the Russian invaders.
+On March 8, Оkhtyrka was subjected to another artillery shelling from Russia; residential areas were damaged.
+On the night of March 10, a Russian aircraft bombed Оkhtyrka twice; a bombing attack was carried out on the Kachanovsky GPP of PJSC Ukrnafta.
+At noon on March 13, as a result of Russian shelling, along Kyiv street No. 2, the gas station BVS No. 22 was on fire.
+On the night of March 13–14, Russian aircraft bombed the city again, resulting in the death of three civilians.
 On March 16, the Russian military began to retreat.
-On March 20, active hostilities continued in the Оkhtyrka raion.
+On March 20, active hostilities continued in the Оkhtyrka Raion.